surender-rawat/jenkins-slave/README.md

-# jenkins-slave
+# jnlp-slave-helm
-Jenkins slave with kubectl helm docker jdk and git
+Slave image for the Jenkins Helm Chart which supports kubectl, docker, and helm.